HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## About Microsoft recommended block rules
+## About Microsoft Recommended Block Rules

-### Microsoft recommended block rules
+### Microsoft Recommended Block Rules

 From [Microsoft recommended block rules](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/applications-that-can-bypass-wdac) document, copy the WDAC policy XML at the end (you might need to expand that section to view it), use a text editor like [VS Code](https://code.visualstudio.com/) to edit it as recommended:

-The blocklist policy includes "Allow all" rules for both kernel and user mode that make it safe to deploy as a standalone WDAC policy.
-We can even deploy it side-by-side with AllowMicrosoft policy, by keeping its allow rules in place.
+The blocklist policy includes "Allow all" rules for both kernel and user mode files that make it safe to deploy as a standalone WDAC policy.
+We can even deploy it side-by-side with AllowMicrosoft policy, by keeping its allow all rules in place.
 [Refer to this document about how multiple base policies work.](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/deploy-multiple-wdac-policies)

 "Only applications allowed by both policies (All Base policies) run without generating block events", that means even though the Microsoft recommended block rules have **2 allow all rules**, they don't actually allow everything to run, because the same allow all rules don't exist in the default AllowMicrosoft policy, it only contains explicit allow rules.